Sunday, October 21, 2018

 Charlevoix continued his journey south and, on October 10, stopped at the combined village of Cahokia and Tamaroa, which was on Cahokia Creek about one-half league from the Mississippi.
 This village, said Charlevoix, was not a large one.
 When he arrived at the Kaskaskia settlement, he found that they were now divided, part of them having joined the Michigamea, who were settled with a priest a half league above Fort de Chartres.
 It seems that part of the Kaskaskia had united with the Michigamea in about 1720 at a village above Fort de Chartres called Michigamea.
 A separate mission was in operation at this place until 1736.
 Part of the Michigamea seemed to have drifted south after the mission ceased to function and joined the Arkansas and Quapaw, who were struggling against the inroads being made by the Chickasaw.
 According to du Pratz, the Michigamea had been adopted before 1757 by The Arkansas and were no longer mentioned as an individual tribe, but references to this tribe's presence in Illinois are found years after this date.

 Charlevoix found the remainder of the Kaskaskia Indians two leagues up the Kaskaskia River from the French settlement of the same name.
-They had been frightened by a large number of French who had settled among them and had moved up the river in the summer of 1721 before the arrival of Charlevoix on October 19.
+They had been frightened by many French who had settled among them and moved up the river in the summer of 1721 before the arrival of Charlevoix on October 19.
 These Kaskaskia, Charlevoix observed, were very few in number, and many of the Indians living with them were either Tamaroa or Michigamea.
 The Osage were friendly with the Kaskaskia and frequently sent delegations to perform the calumet dance as a token of their loyalty.

 For mutual protection against the marauding Fox, the Peoria of the lake settled with the other group at Starved Rock in 1722.
 On June 9, Legardeur Delisle reached Lake Peoria and found the village abandoned, but when he arrived at Starved Rock on June 12, he saw the Peoria encamped there with their kinsmen.
 Many of the inhabitants were absent from the village hunting, but Delisle discovered that the two groups were not in agreement, so he divided his presents between the two.
 Even in the face of a Fox invasion, The Peoria could not cooperate.
 Delisle left the Rock on June 18, and sometime later in the year, the Fox surrounded The Illinois village and forced them to surrender eighty women and children.
 As a result, The Illinois immediately left Starved Rock and settled with the other members of The Illinois at Cahokia, Michigamea, and Kaskaskia.
 Mantouchensa, the powerful Peoria chief who had wounded Father Gravier at Lake Peoria in 1706, took his band to Kaskaskia and joined forces with the Kaskaskia bands led by Kiraoueria and Michael, the latter being a Christian, as indicated by his name.